Yuubi-san/dimensional/README.md

-Although one could define a separate dimension for the dots, I just didn’t feel like it for no specific reason, so dpi here is simply the inverse of inch, just like fps is often simply hertz–the inverse of second.
+Although one could define a separate dimension for the dots, I just didn’t feel like it for no specific reason, so dpi here is simply the inverse of inch, just like fps is often simply hertz—the inverse of second.

 		auto fallacy = 96.*ppi;
 		auto imperial_blots = 300.L*dpi;